 Learn about the different terms for orientations.
 Find out what they mean, and consider whether any of them resonate with you.
 Consider doing further research by reading forums, joining LGBTQIA+ support groups, and learning about these communities online.
 This could help you understand the terms better.

 If you start identifying with a certain orientation and later feel differently, that’s okay.
 It’s important to remember that your orientation may change over time.
 Sexuality is fluid.
-It’s okay to say, “Hey, I was wrong about this, and now I actually feel more comfortable identifying as X.” Orientation is fluid.
+It’s okay to say, “I’ve changed how I feel, and now I actually feel more comfortable identifying as X.” Orientation is fluid.
 Your orientation may change, but that doesn’t make it any less valid over time, nor does it mean you’re wrong or confused.

 Homophobia is the fear, hatred, discomfort with, or mistrust of people who are lesbian, gay, or bisexual.
 Similarly, transphobia is fear, hatred, discomfort with, or mistrust of people who are transgender, genderqueer, or don’t follow traditional gender norms.
 This resource provides information on the impacts of homophobia and transphobia.

-Homophobia can can take lots of different forms.
+Homophobia/transphobia can can take lots of different forms.
 Most commonly it’s having negative attitudes and beliefs about LGBTQ people or prejudice against them.
-Homophobic people may use mean language and name-calling when they talk about lesbian and gay people.
-Homophobia and biphobia can cause people to bully, abuse, and inflict violence on lesbian, gay, trans, and bisexual people.
+Homophobic/transphobic people may use mean language and name-calling when they talk about lesbian and gay people.
+Homophobia/transphobia can cause people to bully, abuse, and inflict violence on lesbian, gay, trans, and bisexual people.

 Some LGBTQ people experience discrimination based on their sexual orientation or gender identity.
 This could cause them to be kicked out of religious institutions, companies, or to even have discrimination from the government.
+People also can be victims of physical and emotional abuse and violence.
 Examples include same-sex couples not being allowed to marry, getting legally fired just for being LGBTQ, not being allowed to rent or buy certain housing or hate crimes and violence.

-Outing is the act of revealing someone else’s sexual orientation without their permission.
-Sharing someone’s information about their sexual orientation against their wishes could make that
+Outing is the act of revealing someone else’s sexual orientation or gender identity without their permission.
+Sharing someone’s information about their sexual orientation or gender identity against their wishes could make that

-Not all homophobia is clear or obvious.
-Internalized homophobia refers to people who are homophobic while also experiencing same-sex attraction themselves.
+Not all homophobia/transphobia is clear or obvious.
+Internalized homophobia/transphobia refers to people who are homophobic/transphobic while also experiencing same-sex attraction themselves.
 Sometimes, people may have negative attitudes and beliefs about those who experience same-sex attraction, and will think badly about themselves because of that.
 This may mean that they feel discomfort and disapproval with their own same-sex attractions, never accept their same-sex attractions, or never identify as lesbian, gay, or bisexual.
-People dealing with internalized homophobia may feel the need to “prove” that they’re straight, exhibit very stereotypical behavior of straight men and women, or even bully and discriminate against openly gay people.
+People dealing with internalized homophobia/transphobia may feel the need to “prove” that they’re straight, exhibit very stereotypical behavior of straight men and women, or even bully and discriminate against openly gay people.